PAMinerva/LearnDirectX/_sources/Tutorials/01-HelloDirectX/hello-window.md

 ## Framework overview

-As stated at the beginning of this tutorial, the framework used to implement the [D3D12HelloWindow](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop/D3D12HelloWorld) sample is common to almost all the other samples we will review in the upcoming tutorials.
-This means that by the end of this tutorial, you will know how to write a generic DirectX application, or at least the backbone of a complete graphics application.
+As mentioned earlier in this tutorial, the framework used for building the [D3D12HelloWindow](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop/D3D12HelloWorld) sample is common to nearly all the other samples we'll explore in the upcoming tutorials.
+This means that, by the end of this tutorial, you will know how to write a generic DirectX application, or at least the backbone of a complete graphics application.

-Firstly, as you can see in the image below, the import libraries (LIB files) of Direct3D 12 and DXGI are listed in the additional dependencies of the project.
-This allows the linker to use the related information to resolve external references to exported functions in the corresponding DLLs.
-Additionally, the DLL associated with Direct3D 12 will not be loaded at the same time as the application, but only the first time we call an exported function.
+As you can see in the image below, the Direct3D 12 and DXGI import libraries (LIB files) are listed in the additional dependencies of the project.
+The information stored in these files will help the linker resolve references to functions exported by the corresponding DLLs.
+Also, observe that the Direct3D 12 DLL will not be loaded when the application starts, but only the first time we call an exported function.
+This approach improves performance by only loading DLLs when they're needed, which can reduce startup time and improve memory usage.

 <br>